 German Law Requirements for Wills

-When writing a will in Germany, one has to be over the age of sixteen in order for it to be considered valid.
-The person in question must also be deemed as competent when it comes to having the capability of looking after their own affairs.
-In this instance people with serious disabilities, serious mental health conditions or psychological disorders may not be deemed as competent.
+When writing a will in Germany, the person needs to be over the age of sixteen in order for it to be considered valid.
+The person in question must also be deemed competent when it comes to looking after their own affairs.
+In this instance, people with serious disabilities, serious mental health conditions or psychological disorders may not be deemed as competent.
 These rules regarding competence are in accordance with § 2229 BGB.

-When it comes to private wills one should be aware that it is required that they be handwritten (§ 2247 BGB).
-In this instance typed wills (on typewriter or computer) may not be deemed as valid as a recognised will.
+When it comes to private wills, you should be aware that it is required that they be handwritten (§ 2247 BGB).
+In this instance, typed wills (on a typewriter or computer) may not be deemed as valid as a recognised will.
 It is also recognised as important the will is dated and the place of writing is recorded.
-Although a signature is not a formal requirement it’s certainly strongly advised that one supply a recognisable signature.
-Without a signature a will may be disputed because of it can lead to question marks arising over whether the will in question is truly that of the testator.
-In other words; the authenticity of the will may be put into question.
+Although a signature is not a formal requirement, it is certainly strongly advised that one supplies a recognisable signature.
+Without a signature, a will may be disputed because it can lead to question marks arising over whether the will in question is truly that of the testator.

-Under German law it is not possible to completely disinherit a person’s heirs – unless there is serious reason to do so (serious criminal offences against the person).
-A complicated and difficult relationship between a parent and their children is not enough for them to completely disinherit a child.
+Under German law, it is not possible to completely disinherit a person’s heirs – unless there is serious reason to do so (serious criminal offences against the person).
+A complicated and difficult relationship between parents and their children is not enough for them to completely disinherit a child.
 This is even the case if there have been many years of little or no contact.
-If a testator does not include those heirs (children, spouses and parents – in cases where there are no children) then they will be entitled to a compulsory statutory entitlement.
+If a testator does not include those heirs (children, spouses and parents – in cases where there are no children), they will be entitled to a compulsory statutory entitlement (der Pflichtteil).
 The rules regarding compulsory statutory entitlements are derived from §2303 BGB.
 However, outside of the inability to completely disinherit one’s descendants/heirs, the testator has the power to choose how they will distribute their assets within their will.

-However, it is worth availing of legal advice on this topic if you want to ensure that your testament will be followed and officially recognised.
-Legal counsel can also ensure that your will has been drawn up with the legal requirements of the other jurisdiction.
+However, it is worth getting legal advice on this topic if you want to ensure that your testament will be followed and officially recognised.
+Legal counsel can also ensure that your will has been drawn up with the other jurisdiction’s legal requirements.
 Grey areas can arise in some cases where complications arise with the citizenship and residency of the testator.
 This can result in (for example) a will designed for another jurisdiction being interpreted and enforced by German law – even when it was not intended to be.
-Obviously, such a case can lead to the testators wishes not being carried out in the manner that they may have aimed for.
-In order to ensure that such an event does not happen once again it is recommended to avail of legal counsel.
+Obviously, such a case can lead to the testators wishes not being carried out in the manner they may have aimed for.
 Guidance through the field of inheritance law and wills in Germany is crucial.